droglenc/IFAR/supplements/installations/InstallRMac.md

     <img src="figures/R_MacInstall_UserAgreement.png" width="100%">
     </div>

-1. Select to install R for all users or on a specific disk (simply use the all users option unless you wish install R on a disk partition or external drive).
-Press `Continue`.
-NOTE: you must select an option before the `Continue` button will activate.
+1. Select to install R for all users or on a specific disk (simply use the all users option unless you wish to install R on a disk partition or external drive).
+Press `Continue`.  (*Note that you must select an option before the `Continue` button will activate.*)

     <div class="ctrstaticimg">
     <img src="figures/R_MacInstall_InstallAllUsers.png" width="100%">